- Knox Law Institute

 - Sole Benefit.
 The accounts must be established solely for the benefit of the individuals who are disabled.

 - Retention/Payback.
 To the extent that any amounts remaining in the beneficiary’s account upon the beneficiary’s death are not retained by the trust, the trust must pay to the State from such remaining amounts in the account an amount equal to the total amount of Medicaid benefits paid on behalf of the beneficiary under the state Medicaid plan.
-In other words, when the beneficiary dies, any monies remaining in the account must either be retained by the trust to benefit similarly situated persons or be applied to pay back the State for any Medicaid provided to the beneficiary during his or her lifetime.
+In other words, when the beneficiary dies, any monies remaining in the account must either be retained by the trust to benefit similarly situated persons or be applied to pay back the State for any Medicaid provided to the beneficiary during their lifetime.
 As with any SSSNT, the State’s Medicaid claim will be for all Medicaid benefits provided at any point during the disabled beneficiary’s lifetime – in other words, it includes Medicaid paid prior to establishing the trust.

 No 65 Years of Age Requirement

 Unlike the SSSNT discussed earlier, in the case of a pooled trust, the statute does not specifically require that the beneficiary be under 65 years of age.
 So a person over 65 years of age can still be the beneficiary of a pooled trust.
-For SSI purposes, if a person over 65 transfers assets to a pooled trust for his/her own benefit, a transfer penalty will be imposed.
+For SSI purposes, if a person over 65 transfers assets to a pooled trust for their own benefit, a transfer penalty will be imposed.
 For Medicaid, however, some states do not impose a transfer penalty to pooled trust transfers by persons who are over 65 years old.

 When To Use a Pooled Trust